Thank you for trusting Compassion Canada to minster to your sponsored child through the care of a local church.

 How is Compassion protecting children from the virus?

 Compassion staff is taking every precaution to protect the children in our program.
-We have suspended all international travel to our national offices and our frontline church partners through the end of April.
+We have suspended all international travel to our national offices and our frontline church partners until further notice.
 This means we will not be permitting any international visitors to meet sponsored children, visit Compassion child development centres, or visit national offices.

 How are you using my sponsorship funds right now?

 Funds previously used at the child development centres are now being used to provide children and their families with necessities, including food, clean water, shelter, clothing, household items, medical care and trauma counselling.

 How is this different than how my donations were used before?

 Previously, your sponsorship support funds were primarily used for church-based program activities to provide snacks and meals, medical care and opportunities to encourage the healthy development of all aspects of a child — spiritually, physically, socially, emotionally, and even economically.
 During this season when quarantines prevent public gatherings at the local church, your funds are being used to meet individual urgent and critical needs of the families of children registered in the program.
 This personalized approach continues our commitment to holistic child development by prioritizing unmet urgent needs during this COVID-19 pandemic.
 Some of these basic needs include household necessities like food, soap, detergent, hygiene kits and other tangible resources to care for and protect children and their families.

 How is this funding different than the extra funding that I already provide?

 When child sponsorship donations are used at the local church child development centre your money goes further.
 When those same funds are used to meet the needs of entire families, in addition to the registered children, the money doesn’t go as far.
 Right now, both your child support donations and extra donations are needed during this pandemic crisis.